Notproginfinix/phhusson-treble_experimentations/Moto-G41.md

 * Last step: hit "Reboot to software".
 Done!
 # Audio issues
-When having headphones or headsets issues, go to config and somewhere here you should find "Phh Treble Settins" hit there, tap on Misc features, and hit on the "Audio" topic: "Use alternate way to detect headsets"
+When having headphones or headsets issues, go to config and somewhere here you should find "Phh Treble Settings" hit there, tap on Misc features, and hit on the "Audio" topic: "Use alternate way to detect headsets"
+When having call issues, go to Phh Treble Settings and go to Misc, telephony and enable "disable "voice call in" route"
 # PHONE BOOTLOOP FIX
 I made some mistakes lol, so theres a fix:
 * When your motorola is bootlooped, you can enter to the bootloader but not fastboot and obviously, the device gets a bootloop, well THERES A FIX!